 \textbf{Execution time and stability of the results} From a practical point of view, it is interesting to collect the computation time for these algorithms and see how the complexity evolves in higher dimension.
 It would also be interesting to know if the experience are easily reproducible, so we have repeated the simulations 10 times and put the results into the following table with the empirical mean and confidence interval.

-When the dimension increases, we notice that computational costs increases at non-linear speed.
-The reason is that the algorithm require more computational time for each iteration and it requires more iterations in higher dimension to reach the precision 1e-2.
+When the dimension increases, we notice that computational costs increase at non-linear speed.
+The reason is that the algorithm requires more computational time for each iteration and it requires more iterations in higher dimension to reach the precision 1e-2.
 We also observe that our oblivious algorithm outperforms the other two algorithms in higher dimension.